Mary Hardy (comedian): Biography

 Mary Hardy was born in Warrnambool and brought up in Bacchus Marsh.
 She was the youngest of eight children; her parents were Winifred Mary (née Bourke) and Thomas John Hardy.
 The author Frank Hardy was her brother; their father died in 1943.
 Her acting career began when she was noticed by representatives from the J. C. Williamson company, and she worked for several years in various Williamson productions beginning with Charley's Aunt in 1946.
 She joined the Ethna Players in 1950.
 However it was not until 1957 when she took the role of Peter in the J. C. Williamson production of Peter Pan that she became famous.

 The following year, after Hardy's nomination for "Actress of the Year" for her role as Frankie in A Member of the Wedding, the recently formed Union Theatre Repertory Company offered her a permanent position joining actors such as Noel Ferrier, Frank Thring, Toni Lamond and Fred Parslow.
 She first appeared with UTRC as the cabin boy Pip in Moby Dick—Rehearsed.

 In the early 1960s she began to write, and appear in, late night satirical revues.
 These began at the Arlen Theatre in St. Kilda with, amongst others, Noel Tovey.
 Later she would perform at the Phillip Theatre in Sydney with Jill Perryman, Gordon Chater and Judi Farr.
 The move from theatre to television would come via these revues.

 In 1962 she married the musician Ian Pearce.
 They lived at a home he inherited from his mother in Shanahan Crescent, McKinnon.
 1962 was also the year that she first presented a television show, the 26 July episode of Personally Yours.
-The 13-part series was 'designed so that the comperes' special talent will be reflected in each show'.
+The 13-part series had a different presenter each week; it was 'designed so that the comperes' special talent will be reflected in each show'.